Mike161pl/music-page/README.md

-This is one of the first projects of my own that I created after taking courses on udemy.
-I wanted to check what I found out.
-The effect looks good, but I feel it's still not enough, so I want to keep learning and growing.
-I leave the project in its current version to see what mistakes I made and to be able to compare the code to see how much I've learned.
+This is one of my first own projects that I created after udemy courses.
+I wanted to check what I had learned.
+The effect looks good (just my opinion) but I feel that it's still not enough, so I want to keep learning and developing.
+I'm leaving the project as it is so you can see what mistakes I made and be able to compare the code to see how much I've learned.
+Maybe you see some bugs you want to tell me about?

 &nbsp;